5 things in tech you need to know today

 If this was forwarded to you, sign up here.
 Download Insider’s app – click here for iOS and here for Android.

-4. Black angel investors are changing the tech industry.
-Black tech founders and execs aren’t trying to change traditional venture firms to be more inclusive.
-Instead, they are creating their own investing ecosystem — not just in Silicon Valley, but nationwide.
-Our exclusive report details the rise of Black angel investors.
+4. Linux creator Linus Torvalds canceled himself to become a nicer person.
+Now he needs to bring talent back to the world’s most important software.
+The last of a generation of “brilliant jerks,” Torvalds is trying to reprogram himself and the movement he created.
+Torvalds opened up about diversity in tech, the “graying” challenge facing the Linux community, and the future of open source.
+Here’s what he told us.

-5. Spring Health’s founder led a fast-paced culture that caused employee panic.
-Employees at the mental health startup, run by a 29-year-old founder CEO, said they began questioning if they really needed to subject themselves to the grind of startup hustle culture.
-Here, employees describe their experiences at Spring Health.
+5. 10 years after Steve Jobs’ death, his widow, Laurene Powell Jobs, has multiplied her fortune and power by acting nothing like him (most of the time).
+After years of seeming content to live in the shadow of her larger-than-life husband, Powell Jobs has emerged as a powerful force in the worlds of media and politics.
+How the Apple heiress and The Atlantic owner is changing the rules of the game.

-Written by Julie Bort.
-Follow Julie Bort on Twitter @Julie188, or email her at [email protected].
+Written by Alexei Oreskovic.
+Follow Alexei Oreskovic on Twitter @lexnfx or email him at [email protected].
 Edited by Jordan Parker Erb.